Buenos Aires, a current history

 Tragedies and hardships were tirelessly witnessed in Plaza de Mayo by the mothers, grandmothers and fathers of the Desaparecidos, by the veterans of the Malvinas war, and in Plaza Lavalle by the protesting pensioners.

-Text & Photos: Gaetano Fornelli
+Text and Photos: Gaetano Fornelli

 Original text in Italian - In house translation